Ways to collaborate and share in Power BI

 No matter which option you choose, to share your content you need a Power BI Pro license, or the content needs to be in a Premium capacity.
 License requirements vary for the colleagues who view your content, depending on the option you choose.
 The following sections spell out details.

 Collaborate in a workspace

 When teams work together, they need access to the same documents so they can collaborate easily.
-In Power BI workspaces, teams share the ownership and management of their dashboards, reports, datasets, and workbooks.
+In Power BI workspaces, teams share the ownership and management of their dashboards, reports, semantic models, and workbooks.
 Sometimes Power BI users organize their workspaces based on organizational structures, or they create them for specific projects.
 Still other organizations use several workspaces to store different versions of reports or dashboards they use.

 Workspaces provide roles that determine what permissions your coworkers have.
 Use those roles to determine who can manage the workspace, edit or distribute content, or just view content.
 Read more about roles in workspaces.